Understanding Product Mix

 - Market Research: Review industry reports and consumer feedback to assess competitor product effectiveness.

-- SWOT Analysis: Assess competitors' advantages, limitations, possibilities, and challenges related to their product selections.
+- SWOT Analysis: Assess competitors' strengths, weaknesses, opportunities, and threats related to their product choices.

 - Benchmarking: Measure your product offerings against competitors to recognize gaps and opportunities to stand out.